nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 I have argued in this direction for years while most of the industry went the other way, and I have said elsewhere that if nobody wants to listen, I will be content not to take part.
 I meant it.
-What I will do is point at a dated post, a paper under submission with its title on it, and a mechanization with seven axioms, and say: check it.
+What I will do is point at a dated post, a paper in preparation, and a mechanization that adds no axiom of its own, and say: check it.
 That is the only kind of authority I want, and the only kind this result allows anyone.